Tense Crimea chooses whether to leave Ukraine for Russia

 Polling stations opened at 8 a.m.
 (0600 GMT) and close 12 hours later.
 Provisional results will be released late on Sunday with the final tally expected one or two days later.

-At a polling booth inside a high school in Simferopol, the Crimean regional capital, turnout appeared to be high as people lined up to cast their ballots.
+At a polling booth inside a high school in Simferopol, the Crimean regional capital, dozens of people lined up outside to cast their ballots early.

 "I have voted for Russia," said Svetlana Vasilyeva, a veterinary nurse who is 27.
 "This is what we have been waiting for.
 We are one family and we want to live with our brothers.